roel0/containerized/README.md

-## Containerized
+# Containerized

 This is a collection of the various dockerfiles that I use in my system.
-Containerizing your application has multiple advantages: Possibility to limiting resources per application, prevent polluting of your filesystem, adds some level of weak security, ..
+Containerizing standard desktop applications has multiple advantages:

+* Possibility to limite the available resources per application (Looking at you, webbrowsers!)
+* Prevent polluting of your filesystem
+* Adds some (weak) level of security

 ## Install

 Add the bin folder to your PATH
 ```
-export PATH=$PATH:$(readlink -f bin)
+export PATH=$PATH:$(readlink -f containerized/bin)
 ```

 ## Build